gammazero/radixtree/README.md

 This radix tree offers the following features:

 - Efficient: Operations are O(key-len).
-No memory allocation for reading items or during iteration.
+Zero memory allocation for reading items or iteration.
 - Ordered iteration: Iterating the tree is done in lexical order, making the output deterministic.
 - Store `nil` values: Read operations differentiate between missing and `nil` values.
 - Compact: When values are stored using keys that have a common prefix, the common part of the key is only stored once.
 Consider this when keys are similar to a timestamp, OID, filepath, geohash, network address, etc. Only the minimum number of nodes are kept to branch at the points where keys differ.